maxvolumedev/legend_cli/README.md

 pip install legend-cli
 ```

-This will install the `legend` command globally, similar to how `gem install rails` works.
+This will install the `legend` command globally.

 ### Option 2: Install from Source